epfl-lara/stainless/core/src/sphinx/neon.rst

 .. rubric:: Footnotes

-.. [#example-dir] The source code of this example and all other in this chapter is included in the Stainless distribution.
+.. [#example-dir] The source code of this example and all others in this chapter is included in the Stainless distribution.
 Examples about lists can be found in ``library/collection/List.scala``, other examples are located in the ``testcases/verification/proof/``